 About Spruces Campground (Dixie Nf)

-Spruces Campground on the shores of Navajo Lake, provides a spectacular setting for boating, canoeing, camping, fishing, wildlife viewing and photography.
+Spruces Campground sits on the south shore of Navajo Lake, it provides a spectacular setting for boating, canoeing, camping, fishing, wildlife viewing and photography.
 Take advantage of several outstanding hiking and biking trails or just relax and enjoy the cool, crisp mountain air.
-The popular Virgin Rim River Trail is located just .5 miles from the campground.
-Natural Features: Nestled on the edge of Navajo Lake and nearby meadow, this campground offers views of the surrounding area and lake access.
-Recreation: Navajo Lake offers great canoeing, kayaking and fishing.
+The popular Virgin Rim River Trail is located just a short 1/2 mile hike from the campground.
+Recreation Navajo Lake offers canoeing, kayaking and fishing opportunitites.
 Hiking and biking are popular activities as well.
-The Cascade Falls Trailhead is located in a nearby campground.
-This beautiful trail has abundant wildlife and vegetation.
-Facilities: The campground offers 24 single sites, one double site, and three hike-in sites, all with picnic tables and fire rings.
+Close to the nearby national parks such as Bryce Canyon, Zions and Cedar Breaks National Monument.
+Facilities The campground offers 24 single sites, one double site, and three hike-in sites, all with picnic tables and fire rings.
 Flush toilets, drinking water and garbage receptacles are located in this campground.
-Nearby Attractions: Boat rentals, a boat ramp, lodging and groceries are available at nearby Navajo Lake Lodge.
-Duck Lake is five miles east with fishing and canoeing, as well as a visitor center.
-OHV trail access points can be found on the Dixie National Forest website or in at the nearby Duck Creek Village.
+Natural Features Nestled on the edge of Navajo Lake and nearby meadow, this campground offers views of the surrounding area and lake access.
+Nearby Attractions Boat rentals, a boat ramp, lodging and groceries are available at nearby Navajo Lake Lodge.
+Duck Creek Pond is seven miles east with excellent fishing as well as a the Duck Creek visitor center.
+OHV trail access points can be found on the Dixie National Forest website or at nearby Duck Creek Village or Visitor Center.
 Cedar Breaks National Monument is 10 miles away, with hiking trails, guided tours and breathtaking scenery.
-Just outside Cedar Breaks is the Ashdown Gorge Wilderness Area, where hikers will find 10 miles of trails and the Twisted Forest, a stand of ancient bristlecone pine.
-ACTIVITIES Biking Boating Fishing Wildlife Viewing
+Just outside Cedar Breaks is the Ashdown Gorge Wilderness Area, where hikers will find miles of trails and the Twisted Forest trail, a stand of ancient bristlecone pine.
+ADA Access: N

 USDA Forest Service